catflydotio/fly-post-preview/post3.md

 The solution here is an [off-screen live region specifically for announcements](https://stackoverflow.com/questions/50747587/announce-aria-live-text-change-despite-div-being-hidden).

-One step developers often miss with this kind of announcement is to clear the live region after a reasonable timeout--it's still hanging around the DOM after it's spoken, usually at the end, waiting to surprise screen reader users when they navigate to the bottom of the page.
+One step developers often miss with this kind of announcement is to clear the live region after a reasonable timeout&mdash;it's still hanging around the DOM after it's spoken, usually at the end, waiting to surprise screen reader users when they navigate to the bottom of the page.

 Slap a long `setTimeout` to give screen readers enough time to read the text; 15 seconds should be sufficient.